freeplane/docs/understanding-nodes.md

 In addition to standard nodes, there are some special types of nodes:

+1. the root node
+2. free nodes

 ### The root node
-Every mind map begins with a central node call the root node.
+Every mind map begins with a central node called the root node.
 Node levels are defined based on their distance from the root node.

 ### Free nodes